MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Simulation

-In this section, we evaluate the performance of the proposed Two-Stage Submodular Relaxation algorithm (TSSR) through simulations and conduct comparisons with two approaches that do not consider interference, which are the Shortest Path Tree (SPT), and Steiner Tree (ST).
-A randomly generated network with placement of network functions is shown in Figure \ref{fig-top}.
-Assume the root is always $N_1$.
-The multicast requests are outlined in TABLE \ref{tab:Table 1}.
+In this section, we evaluate the performance of TSSR through simulations conducted on the topology and multicast requests, as outlined in Table \ref{tab:Table 1}.
+It conducts comparisons with Python NetworkX default heuristic approaches of Steiner Tree (ST) that do not consider interference.
+Assume the root is always $N_1,$ each edge has length $1$ and $\alpha=1.$